 The ‘how to save your marriage’ advice is just as oppressive as in the ’39 version.
 This new batch of husbands and wives still aren’t open and honest with each other, and suffer the sad misfortune of crossed messages.
 Steven apparently ‘got out of line’ just once, an episode Crystal exploits to the hilt, refusing to accept Steven’s kiss-off flowers.
 Just like Lulu Schön, Crystal precipitates a backstage blowup to wreck a home and claim her man.

 For The Opposite Sex Allyson sings and dances in ‘Scope and Perspecta stereo.
 Her duet with bandleader Harry James for a WW2 USO flashback (‘Young Man With a Horn’), is a nearly exact repeat of their scene in MGM’s Two Girls and a Sailor (1944).
-For a romantic song Allyson is dubbed extremely well by Jo Ann Greer, who performed the same task for Kim Novak, Gloria Grahame and Rita Hayworth.
+Allyson’s voice for a romantic song is dubbed extremely well by Jo Ann Greer, who performed the same task for Kim Novak, Gloria Grahame and Rita Hayworth.
 June then waxes sexy (?) in the overproduced showcase number ‘Now Baby Now.’
 The scaffold set background reminds us a bit of Jailhouse Rock, and the orchestration and choreography seem an unpleasant blend of Dinah Shore poses and burlesque moves.
 The sultry sex angle doesn’t fit Allyson’s screen personality but it’s obvious that she wishes it did.
 At age 39, she was only four movies away from the end of her career as a leading lady.

 Joan Collins was just 23 at the time and already in the second wave of her career, taking a first crack at Hollywood.
 She would later re-invent her ‘fabulous star’ brand at least two more times.
 Joan is great in this role, bouncing nasty one-liners off of Carolyn Jones.
 Her snappy accent is a big plus as well when she makes certain words drip with hauteur.
 I think that Ms. Collins’ star cooled due to too many so-so dramas and not enough musical comedies.
 Her dancing is a highlight of Seven Thieves and her comic skills are still the main reason to see Rally ‘Round the Flag, Boys.
 She is always dazzling and a great deal of fun.